Wi11ione/wi11ione.github.io/_pages/research.md

       <img src="/images/JLU1.png" alt="Risk-Guided Adversarial Policy Optimization for Safety-Critical Scenario Generation" class="research-image">
       <div class="research-text">
         <h4>Design of New Generation Chassis Vehicle and Analysis of Its Dynamic Performance</h4>
-        <p>Designed a new chassis with four-wheel independent drive and four-wheel steering.</p>
+        <p>I designed a new chassis with four-wheel independent drive and four-wheel steering.</p>
-        <p>Designed an algorithm for the torque distribution and steering angle control of each wheel considering maneuverability and stability.</p>
+        <p>I designed an algorithm for the torque distribution and steering angle control of each wheel considering maneuverability and stability.</p>
-        <p>Vehicle dynamics simulation and its performance analysis based on Matlab/Simulink and CarSim.</p>
+        <p>I conducted the vehicle dynamics simulation and its performance analysis based on Matlab/Simulink and CarSim.</p>
         <div class="date-location">
           <div class="date">Date: 2020.9-2021.5</div>
           <div class="location">Location: Jilin University</div>